-OTC Markets Group Welcomes Obsidian Energy Ltd. to OTCQX
+OTC Markets Group welcomes Obsidian Energy Ltd. to OTCQX

-NEW YORK, June 16, 2020 /PRNewswire/ — OTC Markets Group Inc. (OTCQX: OTCM), operator of financial markets for 10,000 U.S. and global securities, today announced Obsidian Energy Ltd. (TSX: OBE; OTCQX: OBELF), an oil and gas producer in Western Canada, has qualified to trade on the OTCQX® Best Market.
+NEW YORK – OTC Markets Group Inc. (OTCQX: OTCM), operator of financial markets for 10,000 U.S. and global securities, today announced Obsidian Energy Ltd. (TSX: OBE; OTCQX: OBELF), an oil and gas producer in Western Canada, has qualified to trade on the OTCQX® Best Market.
 Obsidian Energy Ltd. upgraded to OTCQX from the OTCQB® Venture Market.

 Obsidian Energy Ltd. begins trading today on OTCQX under the symbol “OBELF.”
 U.S. investors can find current financial disclosure and Real-Time Level 2 quotes for the company on www.otcmarkets.com.